MykalMachon/mykal.codes/www/src/posts/flipnote-hatena.md

 ## Efforts to keep Flipnote alive

 After spending some time reading through [the archive's history page](https://archive.sudomemo.net/history/) I found a link to a seemingly semi-active forum where people still make flipnotes to this day!
+There's also a GitHub with regular updates where people are reverse-engineering the Flipnote system to create an open-source and maintainable way to keep making flipnotes without the DS.